 - Execution: deliver the work!

-I use the four-axes in coaching and mentoring sessions to foster conversation about the current focus the people currently have.
-The four-axes help people realize when they don’t invest at all in one or more of the axes.
+I use the four BEPS axes in coaching and mentoring sessions to foster conversation about the current focus the people currently have.
+BEPS stands for business, execution, people, and system and helps people realize when they don’t invest at all in one or more of the axes.

 I also asked them where on each axis the activities they are doing or other people are doing land.
 It is always interesting to have them describe what other people, especially the ones they admire, are doing.